Setup a Spring Boot Project

 Build and Run

 Now you can perform the first build.
-Select the pom.xml in the Package Explorer, perform a right-click and select Run As / Maven Install.
+Select the Maven view, open the Lifecycle and double-click on verify.

 Then go to http://localhost:8080/ in your browser and enjoy the Operaton webapps.